Dollar rebounds after data shows lower-than-expected inflation in the US, denting the Aussie, euro and yuan

-Because we indeed have to do with poet Van Wyk Louw’s famous little chisel: tap it, and it taps the country’s dark seam that must rupture and eventually "rip right through
+Because we indeed have to do with poet Van Wyk Louw’s famous little chisel: tap it, and it taps the country’s dark seam that must rupture and eventually "rip right through the stars".

 It is this earthquake, the disruption of a mighty, restrictive language ideology that SA’s education system needs.

 Increasing anglicisation is the great concern in the analysis by McKinley, associate professor in the education department of the University of Cape Town.
 For this, she has created the term anglonormativity: the reinforcement of English as normative, with resulting supremacy in education.

 A subscription helps you enjoy the best of our business content every day along with benefits such as articles from our international business news partners; ProfileData financial data; and digital access to the Sunday Times and Sunday Times Daily.